-- The architecture of all restorative poses: backbends, forward bends, therapeutic poses and poses for pregnancy poses for special cases.
+- The architecture of restorative backbends, forward bends, therapeutic poses, and poses for pregnancy.

-- Emphasis on energetic and physical alignment in the poses.
+- The energetic and physical alignment in the poses.

-- Learn how to guide students into states of deep relaxation.
+- How to guide students into states of deep relaxation.

-- Explore the human nervous system (Sympathetic and parasympathetic) and subtle body systems.
+- Teachings about the human nervous system (sympathetic and parasympathetic) and subtle body systems.

-- A special sound bath with Jessica Caplan.
+- A sound bath recording with Jessica Caplan.